Do I pay inheritance tax on my home?

 Introduced in April 2017, the main residence nil-rate band is an extra property allowance that allows people to leave their homes to family tax-free.

-Under the rules, if you're passing your home to a direct descendant, you can benefit from an additional £125,000 in tax-free allowance.
+Under the rules, if you're passing your home to a direct descendant, you can benefit from an additional £150,000 in tax-free allowance in the 2019-20 tax year.

 The allowance only applies if you leave your home to a direct descendant – either a child or grandchild.
 Nieces and nephews, or friends, for example do not qualify.

-Not everyone qualifies for the full allowance.
+Not everyone will qualify for the full allowance.
 If your total estate is worth more than £2m, the extra allowance tapers off, falling by £1 for each £2 above the threshold.
 To find out more, read our section on estates worth more than £2m.

 - Need help with probate?
 Download our free checklist from Which?
 Legal to help you through the process.